ucloud/uai-sdk/examples/tensorflow/train/crnn/README.md

 ```
 So you can get a docker image named uhub.service.ucloud.cn/uai_demo/ocr_test:v1.0.You should change 'uai_demo' to 'YOUR\_UHUB\_REGISTRY' to build your own docker image.<br>
 About training parameters you can check the global_configuration/config.py for details.<br>

-you can run the following command to train crnn model.<br>
+You can run the following command to train crnn model.<br>
 ```
 sudo docker run -it uhub.service.ucloud.cn/YOUR_UHUB_REGISTRY/ocr_test:v1.0 /bin/bash -c "python /data/code/tools/train_shadownet.py "
 ```
 If you want to train a model on UAI Train,you should build docker image by ocr-gpu.Dockerfile and upload the following data into Ucloud file storage platform such as UFile and UFS.
 ```
      |_ train_feature.tfrecords
      |_ test_feature.tfrecords
      |_ validation_feature.tfrecords
      |_ char_dict.json
      |_ ord_map.json
 ```
-A detailed guidance on running training image on UAI-Train is given in:https://docs.ucloud.cn/ai/uai-train/tutorial/tf-mnist/train
+A detailed guidance on running training image on UAI-Train is given in:https://docs.ucloud.cn/ai/uai-train/tutorial/tf-mnist/train <br>

 On UAI Train platform,you can run the following command to train crnn model.<br>
 ```
 /data/code/tools/train_shadownet.py